visual-trials/X16-Hardware-Tests/fx_tests/README.md

 |   C  | 32-bit Cache |
 |   P  | Polygon filler helper |

-In the last section called *"Test results"* all test results are put together in one table showing what does (or does not) work on what type of machine/emulator.
+In the last section called *"Test results"* all test results (their code and their description) are put together in one table showing what does (or does not) work on what type of machine/emulator.

 ## Cache write tests